 The EID has a two-year (24-month) lifetime maximum.
 The two-year eligibility period begins at the same time that the initial exclusion period begins and ends 24 months later.
 During the 24-month period, an individual remains eligible for EID even if they receive assistance from a different housing agency, move between public housing and Section 8 assistance, or have breaks in assistance.
-The EID will sunset on January 1, 2026.
-In no circumstances will a family member's exclusion period continue past January 1, 2026.

-During the 24-month eligibility period, the CDA will conduct an interim reexamination each time there is a change in the family member's annual income that affects or is affected by the EID (e.g., when the family member's income falls to a level at or belowhis/her prequalifying income, when one of the exclusion periods ends, and at the end of the lifetime maximum eligibility period).
+During the 24-month eligibility period, the CDA will conduct an interim reexamination each time there is a change in the family member's annual income that affects or is affected by the EID (e.g., when the family member's income falls to a level at or below his/her prequalifying income, when one of the exclusion periods ends, and at the end of the lifetime maximum eligibility period).